nmfs-ost/noaa-fit-resources/_posts/2025-08-26-software-cheatsheet.md

 - I used open source icons from [Ionicons](https://ionic.io/ionicons) and [Feather](https://feathericons.com/) to symbolize the purpose of each section.
 - I used [this Posit cheatsheet pptx template](https://github.com/rstudio/cheatsheets/blob/main/powerpoints/0-template.pptx), then downloaded it as a PDF.

-## Samantha Schiano: Cheatsheet for the `{stockplotr}` R package
+## Samantha Schiano: Cheatsheet for the `stockplotr` R package

 I am a member of the team that develops `{asar}` (the package mentioned by Sophie Breitbart earlier in this blog post\!).
-We also develop a sister package called `{stockplotr}` which focuses on creating tables and plots for fisheries stock assessments.
+We also develop a sister package called `stockplotr` which focuses on creating tables and plots for fisheries stock assessments.
 There are an increasing number of awesome functions we have developed to allow users to create their plots and tables in one click or customize themselves.
 While Sophie took on the task of developing the cheatsheet for `{asar}`, I took on creating the cheatsheet for `{stockplotr}`.
 I aimed to make a similar looking cheatsheet to `{asar}` in order to create a cohesive feel across our packages.
 It was also my first time making a cheatsheet and I learned a lot from Sophie and through my own process.

 ### Approach